pandas-dev/pandas/doc/source/options.rst

    pd.options.display.max_rows = 999
    pd.options.display.max_rows

-There is also an API composed of 5 relevant functions, available directly from the ``pandas``
+The API is composed of 5 relevant functions, available directly from the ``pandas``
 namespace:

 - :func:`~pandas.get_option` / :func:`~pandas.set_option` - get/set the value of a single option.